abusumon/nekotab-app/docs/features/adjudicator-feedback.rst

 Different questionnaires
 ========================

-Tabbycat allows you to specify two questionnaires: one for feedback submitted by teams, and one for feedback submitted by adjudicators.
+NekoTab allows you to specify two questionnaires: one for feedback submitted by teams, and one for feedback submitted by adjudicators.
 You must specify in each question whether to include the question in each questionnaire.